Why Does Your Bathroom Sink Drain Smell Like Rotten Eggs in Falmouth, VA?

 Why does my sink drain smell like rotten eggs, and could it be coming from the water supply?
 Some sulfur odors could originate from the water supply instead of the drain.

 If you primarily smell the sulfur odor when using hot water, the odor could be coming from the hot water heater.
-The anode rod inside the water heater, that prevents the tank from corroding and rusting could interact with sulfate ions in your water supply to create the odor.
+The anode rod inside the water heater — which prevents the tank from corroding and rusting — could interact with sulfate ions in your water supply to create the odor.

 Your plumber might need to replace a magnesium anode rod with an aluminum anode rod to stop the odor.

-Your Sink Drain Has Gone Unused for a Long Time
+The Sink Has Gone Unused for a Long Time

 If you rarely use one of the bathrooms in your house, you might notice the sulfur smell coming from the sink drain.
 The P-trap in this rarely used sink might lose the water it holds through leaks or evaporation.
 When you don’t use the sink very often, the P-trap won’t properly refill with drain water.